 Or that Louisville is an incredible city for art & culture, with dozens of expertly curated and world-renowned museums.
 Or that Louisville is a foodie city.
 Or that Louisville is totally, and proudly, weird.

 Most people associate Louisville with bourbon, the Kentucky Derby, Muhammad Ali, Jennifer Lawrence (PS, we did theater together growing up, I’ll sign autographs later), KFC, and – if they’re from the Midwest – basketball.
 And all of those things are totally accurate and true, but there is SO much more to Louisville!

 There are so many amazing places to visit in Louisville – I’m still discovering them, myself!
 I’m madly in love with my home town and I want you to fall in love with it, too.
 So let’s get started!
 Here’s a complete guide to things to do in Louisville.

 By the way, did you know that we have a bunch of other posts about Louisville?
 It is my hometown, after all!
 Take a look below at our other Louisville travel guides.

-- 34 Amazing Places to Eat in Louisville, KY
+- 34 Amazing Places to Eat in Louisville, Kentucky

-- The 27 Best Breweries, Distilleries, & Bars in Louisville, KY
+- The 27 Best Breweries, Distilleries, & Bars in Louisville, Kentucky

 We also have a Podcast episode all about Louisville!
 Horse races, bourbon, baseball bats, and a…death tunnel?
 Today we tell the story of Lia’s hometown: Louisville, KY!
 We trace the history of the city from its frontier origins to the modern-day.
 Louisville’s history runs deep, and it’s not always pretty.
 So pour yourself a bourbon and tune in.
 Unless you’re driving – that’s not cool.